BlendLog/MinerSearch/README.md

 Completely unzip the archive with the program into a separate folder and launch the application.
 Wait for the scan to complete.
 When using the program for the first time, you are offered to report the results of the scan to the author at your wish.
 After completion, a form will be shown with a brief report on the threats that have been eliminated.
 You can view the detailed log by clicking on the "Show log" button.
 Clicking on the "Quarantine" button will open the Quarantine Manager, in which you can completely delete the file or restore it.

+The application also supports additional launch parameters (listed below).
+To use them, you should:
+1) Run the command line (cmd) as administrator
+2) Hold down shift and right-click on the application - select "Copy as path"
+3) Paste the path into the command line and add the necessary parameters* after a space

 Additional command line args (usually is not required):

 | Startup params | Description |